Autumn city break: things to do in Genoa in 2 days

 Don Andrea Gallo in a tile of the genoese street artist Tiler – Credits: Ralf Steinberger from Northern Italy and Berlin / CC BY

-Second Tasting: Escher’s perspectives in downtown museums, urban art in suburban streets
+Second Tasting: following in Rubens’ footsteps in downtown museums, and urban art in suburban streets

 When you are at Palazzo Ducale, do not miss the opportunity to climb its fourteenth-century Torre Grimaldina, which was a prison for celebrities such as Nicolò Paganini and Jacopo Ruffini: from here the view over the roofs of the historic center is spectacular.